Toni Wolff: Relationship with Jung

 At one point during the process, Wolff became infected by Jung's visions and experienced the same psychic material that he was—a situation that Jung called "absolutely awful".
 In his theoretical writings, Jung describes such an occurrence as a "psychic infection".
 According to analyst Michael Fordham, it occurs when one individual guides another through especially treacherous psychic material.
 As Jung's guide, Wolff temporarily lost her bearings.
-But for most of the years between 1913–1917, she served as a source of insight and stability for Jung.
+But for most of the years between 1913 and 1917, she served as a source of insight and stability for Jung.